 Making the use of distinguishable names all the more imperative for biologics is their use in medical settings like hospitals and outpatient clinics, as well as through retail and mail pharmacies.
-Both the medical and pharmacy settings incorporate different tracking, unique identifier and reporting systems.103 ent However, NDC codes will be of little use in dispensing the biosimilar intended by the prescriber because prescribers rarely use or have ready access to NDC codes.
-103 fix Given the nature of our setting-dependent drug identification systems, biologic drugs actually require more than distinguishable non-proprietary names.
-Multiple or redundant unique product identifiers would promote accurate attribution in the event of errors or ambiguity. ^{103,111} For example, like the NDC code in the retail and mail pharmacy, the medical setting benefits from unique HCPCS codes, especially in view of the FDA's Sentinel System's reliance on gs, r er nd reimbursement codes.
+Both the medical and pharmacy settings incorporate different tracking, unique identifier and reporting systems.103 of a prescriber because prescribers rarely use or have ready access to NDC codes.
+103 ffix of Given the nature of our setting-dependent drug identification systems, biologic drugs actually require more than distinguishable non-proprietary names.
+Multiple or redundant unique product identifiers would promote accurate attribution in the event of errors or ambiguity. ^{103,111} n a gs, r er nd For example, like the NDC code in the retail and mail pharmacy, the medical setting benefits from unique HCPCS codes, especially in view of the FDA's Sentinel System's reliance on reimbursement codes.
 112 CMS has required the addition of manufacturer identifiers to biosimilar J-codes for this purpose.
-113 Matching these codes with ICD-10 codes for medical treatment related to an adverse event or error would provide investigators with a rich source of valuable information. ^{114,115} 1 Further, due to varying international naming conventions, suffixes that do not have meaning in English may have meaning in other languages, which could create confusion.
-For instance, a patient from Eurpoe traveling to the U.S. could be taking a medicine without a clear designation, making it difficult for a U.S. healthcare provider to identify and administer the correct medicine.
+113 Matching these codes with ICD-10 codes for medical treatment related to an adverse event or error would provide investigators with a rich source of valuable information. ^{114,115} Further, due to varying international naming conventions, suffixes that do not have meaning in English may have meaning in other languages, which could create confusion.
+For instance, a patient from Europe traveling to the U.S. could be taking a medicine without a clear designation, making it difficult for a U.S. health care provider to identify and administer the correct medicine.
 FDA and EMA are working to address this lack of agreement in naming.